 In-house development of research equipment has always been important in our lab.
 Due to our specific research needs, the desired equipment is not always commercially available.
 So we need to develop it ourself, or convert existing equipment.
 Own developments include: microshear fatigue testing machine, flexural fatigue testing machine, various sample clamps, other machine parts, driver- and signal-conditioning electronics, LabVIEW programming, CAD-design of dedicated dental appliances in 3D, all sorts of prototyping via 3D-printing, etc...
 For prototyping, we have two Ultimaker2 3D-printers.
 CAD-design is done in the 3D-editor "DesignSpark Mechanical", and slicing is done in Ultimaker Cura.
 Machining of metal parts is done in the well equiped central workshop of the university.

 Previous main research areas focused on the strength of dental materials, and the strength of dental bondings and their resistance to failure.
-Chewing creates a lot of mechanical stress on teeth and on dental fillings and their bondings.
+Chewing-movements in the mouth create a lot of mechanical stress on teeth and on dental fillings and their bondings.
 This causes fatigue phenomena, such as cracks and fractures.
-In our lab, we can simulate dental restorations in vitro, and subject them to well controlled loads in our fatigue machines.
+In our lab, we can simulate dental restorations in vitro in our fatigue machines, and subject them to well controlled loads.